 Of the more than 4.5 million known dog bites each year, one out of every five bites becomes infected with bacteria.
 A dog bite can result in one of the following diseases:

 In addition to infections, dog bites can leave victims with physical and emotional scars.
 Nearly 27,000 people had reconstructive surgery in 2018 as a result of physical damage from a dog bite.
 Additionally, other research indicates that post-traumatic stress disorder (PTSD) is prevalent in young children who sustain dog bites.
+Many victims further suffer nerve damage or neurotmesis and muscle atrophy.
 Following an incident, they may demonstrate anxiety and fear when around dogs in the future.

 A serious dog bite can land you or your child in the hospital for an undetermined amount of time.
 A lengthy hospital stay may result in missed time from work and adds to your overall medical expenses.
 No one should pay out-of-pocket due to the negligence of a dog owner.
 Depending upon the details of your case, you may receive compensation for medical bills, lost wages, and pain and suffering.
 You should contact an experienced Nevada dog bite lawyer immediately following a dog bite incident to discuss your legal options.

 Losing a loved one to a dog bite, either from infection or the severity of the attack, is devastating.
-For the loved ones left behind, life is never the same.
+For the loved ones left behind, life is forever changed.
 You shouldn’t have to worry about funeral costs or your financial future following such a traumatic incident.
 Let the trusted legal team at Benson & Bingham deal with the details of your case so that you can focus on your recovery.

 There are some safety measures that you can take to try and avoid a dog bite.
 By taking a proactive approach to avoiding a dangerous encounter, you’ll have a better chance of walking away unharmed.
 Consider the following helpful tips for avoiding dog bites: